AndyMather24/FE-Project/README.md

 ## Using NC News
-Using Heroku I have deployed my project which can be found on following link !!!!!!!!!!!!!!!!!!!.
-I have gone for clean & minimalist styling through out the application.
+Using Heroku I have deployed my project which can be found on following link: https://manyreads.netlify.com.

 ## Functionality